-- Gardner's saltbush (Atriplex gardneri), shrub - alkali sacaton (Sporobolus airoides), grass - western wheatgrass (Pascopyrum smithii), grass - saltgrass (Distichlis spicata), grass
+- ponderosa pine (Pinus ponderosa), tree - Rocky Mountain juniper (Juniperus scopulorum), tree - bluebunch wheatgrass (Pseudoroegneria spicata), grass - blue grama (Bouteloua gracilis), grass

-Community 1.1 Gardner's Saltbush, Alkali Sacaton, and Western Wheatgrass
+Community 1.1

+Ponderosa Pine, Rocky Mountain Juniper, and Bluebunch Wheatgrass

-This is the interpretive plant community for the Saline Upland 10 to 17 inch Precipitation Zone ecological site.
+This is the interpretive plant community for this site.
 It is well adapted to the Northern Great Plains climate.
 This community developed with grazing by large herbivores and is suited to grazing by domestic livestock.
 Historically, fires likely occurred infrequently, and were randomly distributed.
 This plant community can be found on areas where grazed plants receive adequate periods of recovery during the growing season.
-The potential vegetation is about 50 to 60 percent grasses and grass-likes, 5 percent forbs, and 40 to 45 percent woody plants.
-The major grasses include western wheatgrass, thickspike wheatgrass, alkali sacaton, Indian ricegrass, Sandberg bluegrass, and blue grama.
-Secondary and minor grasses include prairie Junegrass, bottlebrush squirreltail, and inland saltgrass.
-Forbs include scarlet globemallow, textile onion, and rush skeletonplant.
-Other forbs include white- and purple prairie clover, prairie coneflower, and American vetch.
-Shrubs such Gardner's saltbush, fourwing saltbush, winterfat, rubber rabbitbrush, and big sagebrush; broom snakeweed, plains pricklypear and black greasewood also occur.
-See the species composition list.
-Plant diversity is high.
-In the Saline Upland 10 to 17 inch Precipitation Zone ecological site, the total annual production (air-dry weight) is about 600 pounds per acre during an average year, but it can range from about 350 pounds per acre in unfavorable years to about 750 pounds per acre in above-average years.
+The potential vegetation is about 70 to 75 percent grasses and grass-likes, 10 to 15 percent forbs, and 10 to 15 percent woody plants.
+The major grasses and grass-likes include bluebunch wheatgrass, little bluestem, western wheatgrass, needle and thread, and Indian ricegrass.
+Secondary grasses include prairie Junegrass, Cusick's and Sandberg bluegrasses, plains muhly, and blue grama.
+Big bluestem may be present in minor amounts in the 15 to 17 inch precipitation zone.
+Forbs include prairie clover species, scarlet globemallow, buckwheat species, hairy false goldenaster, pussytoes, phlox and sandworts.
+Shrubs include Wyoming big sagebrush, prairie sagewort (also known as fringed sagewort), soapweed yucca, and pricklypear.
+Skunkbush sumac is found in outcrop areas.
+Trees such as Rocky Mountain juniper, and ponderosa pine may occasionally occur.
+See Species Composition list for other grasses, forbs and shrubs.
+In the Very Shallow 10 to 17 Inch Precipitation Zone (PZ) ecological site, the total annual production (air-dry weight) is about 600 pounds per acre during an average year, but it can range from about 400 pounds per acre in unfavorable years to about 800 pounds per acre in above average years.
+In areas receiving higher precipitation (15 to 17 inch precipitation zone), the total annual production (air-dry weight) is about 700 pounds per acre during an average year.
+NOTE: Due to the variability of this site in slope and terrain, an on-site inventory to determine production is recommended.
 Defoliation levels should be determined as part of a grazing management plan based on objectives.
-Community dynamics (nutrient and water cycles, and energy flow) are functioning properly.
+Community dynamics (nutrient and water cycles, as well as energy flow) are functioning properly.
 Infiltration rates are moderate, and soil erosion is low.
 Litter is properly distributed where vegetative cover is continuous.
-Plant decadence and natural mortality is low.
-This community is resistant to many disturbances except excessive grazing and development into urban or other uses.
+Some litter movement may occur on steeper, wind-swept slopes.
+Plant decadence and natural plant mortality are low.
+This community is resistant to many disturbances except excessive grazing or frequent and severe defoliation or heavy recreational use.
+Areas having lost all vegetation, such as livestock and vehicle trails, are subject to wind and water erosion.